swastikpareek/cog/STARTERKIT/_theming-guide/javascript.md

 <a name="behaviors"></a>
 ### Adding JS code within Drupal.behaviors
-As with previous versions of Drupal, we always wrap our code with drupal.behaviors instead of `$(document).ready` for multiple reasons.
+As with previous versions of Drupal, we always wrap our code with drupal.behaviors instead of `$(document).ready`.
 In the example below, we are wanting our code to fire only on document load, but you can use the same logic for all load events and target specific DOM declarations.

 #### Filename
 `example.js`